Nathanw1014/Understanding_ECDSA_Ruby/README.md

 The current state of this program allows signing of messages/data, and recovering public keys from signatures (with know curves)

-Future features will build in provate key recovery from insecure implementations of ECDSA that do re-use k.
+Future features will build in private key recovery from insecure implementations of ECDSA that do re-use k.

+The Python implementation of privatekey recovery can be seen here: https://bitcoin.stackexchange.com/questions/35848/recovering-private-key-when-someone-uses-the-same-k-twice-in-ecdsa-signatures